 We will, if it is reasonable or practicable to do so, collect your personal information directly from you.
 This may happen when you fill out an application for one of our products, attend an assessment or participate in a service, become one of our contractors or associates or request assistance.
 This may occur over the phone, via email, a website, via our chat facility or through one of our agents, contractors or partners.

-In certain cases we collect your personal information from third parties.
+In certain cases we may collect your personal information from third parties as permitted under applicable privacy laws.
 For example, we may need to collect personal information from your representative (such as a legal guardian), your employer or any of the other organisations referred to below under “Use, transfer and sharing of your personal information” and identified in Appendix 2.